Quit Medication Information

 If you are on medication for depression and/or anxiety, consult your doctor.

 The items above are available by prescription only.
-Zyban® and Chantix™ are covered by Medicaid.
+Medicaid covers up to 24 weeks of Zyban® or Chantix®.
 Review the AHRQ’s Clinical Guidelines for Prescribing Pharmacotherapy for Smoking Cessation.

 OTHER MEDICATION RESOURCES